AdobeDocs/workfront.zh-Hans/help/quicksilver/reports-and-dashboards/reports/reporting-elements/create-edit-views.md

    We recommend that you include the word "Agile" in your view name, so users know this is an Agile view.
    This name is displayed in the **View** drop-down menu when selecting a view.

-1. Define the status columns to display on the story board in the agile view.
+1. Define the status columns to display on the story board in the Agile view.
 These are the task statuses that are defined by the Workfront administrator, as described in [Create or edit a status](../../../administration-and-setup/customize-workfront/creating-custom-status-and-priority-labels/create-or-edit-a-status.md).

    Only system statuses are available to use on the Agile story board.
-If a status is available only for an individual group you are a member of, the status is not available on the agile story board.
+If a status is available only for an individual group you are a member of, the status is not available on the Agile story board.
 Furthermore, tasks that are in a status that is available only to a custom group are not visible when viewing the project in an Agile view.

    Users can move stories among these status columns on the Agile story board.
    When defining status columns, you can do the following: